zeal18/transform/docs/source/transformers/own-transformations.rst

 transformer here).
 Such generated transformer is semantically equivalent to hand-written transformer from previous section.

-Chimney solves self reference implicit problem by not looking for implicit instance for ``Transformer[From, To]`` when using transformer builder  ``Transformer.define[From, To]``.
+The Transform solves self reference implicit problem by not looking for implicit instance for ``Transformer[From, To]`` when using transformer builder  ``Transformer.define[From, To]``.

 Recursive data types support
 ----------------------------

-Chimney can generate transformers between recursive data structures.
+The Transform can generate transformers between recursive data structures.
 Consider following example.

 .. code-block:: scala